 Autism-Friendly Activities to Do, and Places to Explore in New York

 Of course, these kids will need special care, which is why you have to be a bit picky about where you want to go.
-Luckily for you, New York has many special tourist spots and activity centers for kids with special needs.
+Luckily for you, New York has many unique tourist spots and activity centers for kids with special needs.
 Among them, here are a few that you must check out if you ever visit New York.

 Music for Autism